ktrnka/faq-builder/blog_posts/gaming/gaming_for_tech.md

 Let me also give a few examples of unavoidable chaos.
 I'll start with one that's familiar in the tech industry: The team is working and runs into a surprise that needs to be addressed.
 That could be something as simple as learning that the plan will take much longer than expected, requiring adjustments to the schedule or plan.
 Or it could be much more fundamental.
 After an initial launch, it's common to face many surprises.
 Maybe you have more users than expected, or the users are different than you expected.
 An example from Palia was that we had many more players in Europe than expected so we adjusted priorities.

-Another example from gaming is when initially creating gameplay, having an idea and finding that it's not that fun.
+Another example from gaming is when initially creating gameplay only to find that it's not that fun.
 The same happens in tech when we build a new product or feature only to find minimal engagement.
 In gaming we'd talk about "finding the fun" and in tech we talk about finding "product-market fit".
-That's the closest analogy I have, but I'd say that the gaming challenge is harder.
-Tech products often solve a known user need and there are many useful processes in how to optimize known user needs.
-In contrast, there isn't really a recipe for fun.

-A more complex example
-- The game is more global than expected after launch, causing major changes in priorities
-- The game isn't fun

-The first example is common in the tech industry.
-We've all been surprised in some way when launching software, whether more engagement than expected, less engagement, a different kind of engagement, and so on.

-The second example is imilar to tech but a little less similar.
-It's common for early-stage startups to have a product that nobody loves.
-We'd call that lacking product-market fit, which is a way of saying "hey maybe the product isn't total crap, maybe you just haven't found the right user yet".

-In both gaming and tech, once you have something engaging you can refine it.
-You can interview and survey users to understand what's working and what's not.
-You can A/B test your ideas for improvements to see if they're effective.
-There are many, many ways to improve something once you have that foothold.

-But game development spends more of the development cycle pre-fun.
-There's an idea but it's not yet engaging.

-## TODO
-- This needs a lot more writing and clarity
-- * **“Some of that chaos is unavoidable… it’s part of building a creative work for entertainment.”**
-- * Contrast *search* (finding fun) vs *optimize* (SaaS).
-Show two mini-stories: one where ambiguity produced a great feature; one where avoidable chaos cost a week.
-* “The ‘fun’ (timed events) caused the scaling challenge.
-That’s innovation tax.”
-- Because switching costs are so low in gaming, your game has to be really special to do well.
-That leads to a tendency to innovate and create something new.
-And that pushes up against the boundaries of what's easy to implement.
-- Because there tends to be more chaos in gaming, people adapt and overcome.
-It's pretty inspiring to see the grit that people bring to problem solving
-- Search for literature on "finding the fun"
+It's a bit different because in the tech industry we're often solving a user need and there are many processes for translating user needs into potential solutions.
+In gaming, we sometimes have user needs but it's often a more basic need for entertainment.
+There are some processes to deliver consistent entertainment, but keep in mind that the same gameplay repeated over and over will often lose its entertainment value.

+I want to highlight this because game development typically spends more time pre-fun than tech startups spend pre-PMF.

+In the context of unavoidable chaos, "finding the fun" can take an unknown amount of time and can take much longer than expected, eating into the budget to make the game polished and reliable.

 ## Takeaways
 - The chaos and crunch mode in gaming can be lessened in well-run companies, but there's always going to be some of it